 Why not try this out and let me know how you got on?

-There’s also plenty of other free tutorials and resources at www.lapseoftheshutter.com.
+There are also plenty of other free tutorials and resources at www.lapseoftheshutter.com.

 Subscribe to the mailing list and get a free download link right now